Privacy Notice - How we use your personal information

 How long we keep your information

-We will keep your personal information for as long as you are a tenant, service user and or employee.
+We will keep your personal information for as long as you are a tenant, service user and or employed.
 After you stop being a tenant, service user and or employee, we may keep your data for up to 10 years for one of these reasons:

 - To respond to any questions or complaints.